 Prerequisites: MGA 604, MGF 631 and MGM 625.

-An analysis of the business sector's relation to the principal forces operating in the legal, political and social environment.
-Particular attention given to constraints and freedoms offered under common, corporate and regulation.
-Also examined are contemporary problems in corporate governance such as business and professional standards, code of ethics and corporate social responsibility.
+An analysis of how the business sector relates to the principal forces operating in the legal, political and social environment.
+Particular attention is given to constraints and freedoms offered under common, corporate and regulation.
+Also examined are contemporary problems in corporate governance, such as business and professional standards, code of ethics and corporate social responsibility.

-GPA of 3.0 to remain in good standing and eligible for a
+You will be expected to complete significant work outside the classroom on both individual and study-group assignments.
+You must maintain an overall GPA of 3.0 to remain in good standing and be eligible for a degree.